Shattered Sets and the Hilbert Function: Our Results

 \subsection{Low-Degree Polynomial Approximations}

-Classic results in bounded-depth circuit complexity reduce the task of proving circuit lower bounds to showing that a boolean function has no low-degree approximation~\cite {razborov, smolensky87, abfr}.
+Classic results in bounded-depth circuit complexity utilize the fact that small circuits have low-degree approximating polynomials to reduce the task of proving circuit lower bounds to showing that a boolean function has no low-degree approximation~\cite {razborov, smolensky87, abfr}.
 Smolensky shows in~\cite{smolensky} how to express all known degree lower bounds in terms of the Hilbert function.
 For a boolean function $f$ consider the set $S = f^{-1}(1)$ as a subset of the boolean cube.
-Smolensky shows that if $h_d(S,\F)$ is large, then $f$ is hard to approximate. \begin{theorem}[\cite{smolensky}] Consider $f:\bitsz \to \{0,1\}$ and $p:\{0,1\}^n \to\F$.
+Smolensky shows that if $h_d(S,\F)$ is large, then $f$ is hard to approximate by low-degree polynomials. \begin{theorem}[\cite{smolensky}] Consider $f:\bitsz \to \{0,1\}$ and $p:\{0,1\}^n \to\F$.
 Define $S = f^{-1}(1)$ and fix $d = \lfloor (n-\deg_\F(p)-1)/2 \rfloor$.
 Then, where $x$ is uniform over $\{0,1\}^n$. \end{theorem}

 We provide a proof of Smolensky's result in Appendix~\ref{app:smolensky} for completeness.
 Theorem~\ref{main} implies the following corollary in terms of strongly shattered sets.